Activists: Belarus Olympian plans to seek asylum in Poland

 Belarus’ authoritarian government has relentlessly targeted anyone even mildly expressing dissent since a presidential election a year ago triggered a wave of unprecedented mass protests.
 And it has also gone to extremes to stop its critics, including the recent plane diversion that European officials called an act of air piracy.

-In this context, Tsimanouskaya feared for her safety once she saw the campaign against her in state media, according to the sports foundation, which she also contacted for help.
+In this context, Tsimanouskaya feared for her safety once she saw the campaign against her in state media, according to the sports foundation.

-“The campaign was quite serious and that was a clear signal that her life would be in danger in Belarus,” Alexander Opeikin, a spokesman for the BSSF, told the AP in an interview.
+“The campaign was quite serious and that was a clear signal that her life would be in danger in Belarus,” Alexander Opeikin, a spokesman for the foundation, told the AP in an interview.

+Tsimanouskaya’s next steps were not clear.
+Vadim Krivosheyev, also of the sports foundation, said she planned to seek asylum.
+Szymon Szynkowski vel Sek, a Polish deputy foreign minister, said the runner asked for the humanitarian visa for now and can still seek refugee status once in Poland.

 Athletes seeking asylum at global sporting events is nothing new.
 It was especially frequent during the Cold War but has also happened occasionally in the decades since.
 As many as 117 athletes defected at the Munich Olympics in 1972, for instance, according to reports at the time.
 At least four Romanians and a Soviet associated with the Olympics defected at the Montreal Games in 1976.
 And Cuban athletes have frequently done so.